meshcalero/meshcaline.org/docs/index.md

 ##### [REST in Piece](rest-in-peace)

 Everybody claims to have REST API theses days.
 Is this correct?
 And is REST really the right design paradigm for APIs?
-Analysing Roy Fielding's rules for REST APIs raises many concerns for the applicability of REST (as defined by the inventor) for public service API offerings.[...more](rest-in-peace)
+Analyzing Roy Fielding's rules for REST APIs raises many concerns for the applicability of REST (as defined by the inventor) for public service API offerings. [...more](rest-in-peace)

 ##### [Basic meshcaline](basics)